 The Susan F. Smith Center for Women's Cancers began as an idea to unite the clinical and research strengths of the breast and gynecologic cancer programs.
 This notion of a center dedicated to studying and treating all women's cancers captured Dana-Farber

 Trustee Susan F. Smith's imagination.
 Her determination to make the center a reality — along with the strong support of many other individuals and organizations — has been a steady force behind its growth.
+The Executive Council of the Susan F. Smith Center,

 Today, we are pushing the frontier of research for women's cancers by developing innovative therapies and setting cancer care standards for other physicians across the country and around the world.